shashank-netserv/youtube-clone/README.md

 - CSS: For styling the web pages and making them visually appealing.
 - JavaScript: For adding interactivity and functionality to the website.

+## Import in Local Machine:
+1. Clone to your local machine by running the given command : https://github.com/shashank-netserv/youtube-clone.git OR
+2. Download the ZIP to your local machine and UNZIP than open the index.html to your web browser.

 ## Usage
 1. Open the `index.html` file in your web browser.
 2. The homepage will display a list of videos from the YouTube Data API.